fz172/fanfly/_posts/2025-06-25-routing_misc_wires_and_lines.md

 To better guide me with the line routing, I also temporarily installed the center channel skins.

 To prepare the skin, it required the standard clean/debur sequence.
 It's been a while since I did this.
 I kinda missed peeling off plastic film from sheet aluminum.
 Anyways, I match cut the leather and carpet upholstery for the skin and glued them together.
 Took me 2-3 hours to get the cutting and gluing perfect.
-Then I enlarged each screw holes a little bigger to make rivnuting easier later.
+Then I enlarged each screw holes a little bigger to make installing rivnuts easier later.
 Inserting screws after upholstery is done is already very challenging to me.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOW3LuHkChBxDOMkQ-NCjz2ArIM_r_bznQ_LLp999o4mE2nBKA3FruE2tUpou-oSNO7cVmHsfkBzBTGZiaDK-PZ2N1fCAlhqSbv428mWRsuY8NWCyxcP3TSKLoF8Ih9DpDju2pudp4b17dyLRM16CTRlw=w3648-h2736-s-no-gm?authuser=0)